Cleaning Guides

 However, in the case of a very dirty oven, stronger cleaners may work faster.
 Here is how you can quickly deep clean the inside of your oven in just a few easy steps:

+5. Spray oven cleaner.
 Spray the oven with a cleaning product recommended by your manufacturer, following the instructions on the product’s label.
 Cover the bottom, the sides and the inside of the door.
-Pay extra attention to corners, hard to reach places and hard stains.
+Pay extra attention to corners, hard-to-reach places and hard stains.
 Spread the cleaner evenly using a sponge.
-Close the oven door and give 30 minutes to the cleaner to do its magic.
+Close the oven door and give 30 minutes for the cleaner to do its magic.
 Don’t put cleaning detergent over the heating elements as it can damage the oven!

+6. Scrub the oven.
 The cleaning detergent should have loosened up any hard stains.
 Use a bristle brush or wire sponge to get rid of the food residue by scrubbing gently.
-You can use an old toothbrush to reach to the corners.
+You can use an old toothbrush to reach the corners.

 You may also like: